-Precision Circuits Midi-Power Control System Monitor Panel Operation (Models: 00-10050-550, 00-10050-552, 00-10050-553)
+Precision Circuits Midi-Power Control System Monitor Panel Quick Start (Models: 00-10050-550, 00-10050-552, 00-10050-553)

-This article provides an operational overview of the Precision Circuit Midi-Power Control System Monitor Panel (Models: 00-10050-550, 00-10050-552, 00-10050-553).
+This article provides an operational overview of the Precision Circuits Midi-Power Control System Monitor Panel (Models: 00-10050-550, 00-10050-552, 00-10050-553).

 The display is there to help the RV user understand power management and the function of the Midi-PCS.
 The Midi-PCS monitors the total AC current of an RV and prevents circuit breaker tripping by momentarily shedding up to five loads.

 As the user turns on additional appliances (such as a microwave, coffee pot, or hair dryer), the Midi-PCS can shed the loads that it controls, (such as the water heater & air conditioner).
-As the user's selected appliances are turned off, and a minimum of 2 minutes has expired, the Midi-PCS will automatically turn power back on each of the shed loads in reverse sequence.
+As the user's selected appliances are turned off, and a minimum of 2 minutes has expired, the Midi PCS with a start of the set of

+Midi-PCS will automatically turn power back on each of the shed loads in reverse sequence.